Recipients | Florida Healthy Snap

 Heathier Choices, Stronger Families

 Florida is making changes to the Supplemental Nutrition Assistance Program (SNAP) to better align the program with its intended purpose: providing low-income households with access to a more nutritious diet to alleviate hunger and combat malnutrition.
-Starting in early 2026, SNAP benefits will no longer be used to buy certain foods that offer little to no nutritional value.
+Starting in on April 20, 2026, SNAP benefits will no longer be used to buy certain foods that offer little to no nutritional value.
 SNAP benefits can continue to be used to purchase the same healthy, nutrient-rich foods they always have, including fruits, vegetables, grains, meat, dairy, and other staples that support a balanced diet and overall well-being.

 What is Changing?